Why Be Happy: 7 Reasons Why Happiness Is Important

 The marriage partnership allows for economic and emotional specialization.
 It also provides easy access to an available partner.

-Happier people have more friends and better social support, and also, they are more satisfied with their friends and their group activities.
+Happier people have more friends and better social support, and also, they are also more satisfied with their friends and their group activities.

 The top 10% of the happiest college students, in a study, were found to have high-quality relationships.
 The happiest students were less jealous and had stronger contact with their family members.